SivanJirad/WhatsAppWeb/README.md

 # Message App
-The client side of a message app allowing you to send messages to other contacts.__
+The client side of a message app allowing you to send messages to other contacts. <br />
 Developed by Sivan Jhirad & Ofri Zangi.

 ## Set Up: